RisenCrypto/RisenCrypto.github.io/_posts/2022-9-9-CofactorClearing.md

 **Mitigation for the small subgroup attack - cofactor clearing**

 If you have a cyclic group of order $np$ (where $p$ is a prime), then scalar multipliying any element of the group by the cofactor ($n$) gives you an element of the prime order subgroup irrespective irrespective of which subgroup it was in originally.
 This can be easily done by both parties - i.e. Alice after choosing a private key $a$, she multiplies it by $8$ & uses $8a$ as the private key.
-So when she receives $bG$ from Bob, the shared secret is derived from $8abG$ instread of from $abG$.
+So when she receives $bG$ from Bob, the shared secret is derived from $8abG$ instead of from $abG$.
 Likewise Bob does the same.
 Now if Bob is a malicious player, then what is leaked is $8a \bmod 8$ instead of $a \bmod 8$.
 Since $8a \bmod 8$ is always 0, nothing of significance is leaked.
 Thus, mutliplying the private key by the cofactor mitigates the small subgroup attack.

 Below is a sage program which takes all possible values of $a$ & scalar multiplies it by $8$.
 And you can see that after doing this, the output is always an element of the prime order subgroup.

 As we saw at the beginning of the post DJB uses something similar for $Curve25519$ - the lower 3 bits of the private key/scalar is cleared before use.
 Any element with $3$ least significant bits as $0$ is a multiple of $8$ & nothing is leaked by the small subgroup attack.

-**Torsion safe cofactor clearing**
+**Torsion=safe cofactor clearing**

 The method of cofactor clearing by scalar multiplying by the cofactor works fine for many protocols but isn't suitable everywhere.
 In many implementations of $Ed25519$, the private key/scalar is persisted as is and before use the least significant 3 bits of the scalar are cleared.
 This creates a problem for some use-cases.
 Any point $Q$ on the full curve of order $8p$ can be written as the sum of 2 components i.e. the prime order component $P$ & a $8$-torsion component $T$ from the subgroup of order $8$ i.e $Q = P + T$.
 Clearing the lower 3 bits of $Q$ could change both the prime order component & also the 8-torsion component.
 This may not be appropriate in some places (like BIP-32 which uses hierarchical key derivation scheme).
 These use-cases require "torsion-safe" cofactor clearing.